ThomasTolo/Dat250.Lab/DAT250-expass2.md

 7.2.
 Port 8080 already in use
-Symptom: Spring Boot couldn’t start.
+Spring Boot couldn’t start.
+Fix:
-Fix: Killed the process using, Lsof -i :8080 and using kill command to end the active session.
+Killed the process using, Lsof -i :8080 and using kill command to end the active session.

 7.3.
 REST Client variables not set
-Symptom: Later requests used "{{pollId}}" literally.
+Code from test requests used "{{pollId}}" literally.
+Cause:
-Cause: I forgot to capture IDs after responses.
+I forgot to capture IDs after responses.
+Fix:
-Fix: Added JavaScript capture blocks to PollScenarios.http.
+Added JavaScript capture blocks to PollScenarios.http.

 7.4.
 HTTP 400 when creating a poll from REST file
-Symptom: Cannot deserialize value of type 'java.util.UUID' from String "{{u1Id}}".
+I got this error "Cannot deserialize value of type 'java.util.UUID' from String "{{u1Id}}"."
+Cause:
-Cause: I ran “Create Poll” before “Create User 1”; {{u1Id}} wasn’t set.
+I ran “Create Poll” before “Create User 1”; {{u1Id}} wasn’t set.
+Fix:
-Fix: Always execute blocks in order; also added quick “List” steps to verify captured variables.
+Always execute blocks in order; also added quick “List” steps to verify captured variables.

 7.5.
-JUnit status mismatch (201 vs 200)
-Symptom: Test expected 201 Created but controller returned 200 OK.
-Fix: Standardized controllers to return 201 Created on POST

-7.6.
-GitHub Actions error: “Resource not accessible by integration”
-Symptom: CI failed at “Publish JUnit results”.
+GitHub Actions error: “Resource not accessible by integration” CI failed at “Publish JUnit results”.
 Cause: The workflow’s GITHUB_TOKEN lacked permissions to create a check run.
+Fix:
-Fix: Added:
+Added:
 permissions:
   contents: read
   checks: write
-Run succeeded; artifact test-report is produced.
+Run succeeded;

 8. Improvements
-Quiz extension: scoring by correctness and response time; leaderboard aggregation.
-Validation & errors: more robust DTO validation, clearer 4xx messages, and coverage for edge cases: anonymous multi-vote on public polls, time-window voting rules, etc.
-Persistent storage: swap HashMap store for JPA and a database.
-DTOs for docs: use response/request DTOs to avoid circular references and make Swagger schemas cleaner.
+Quiz extension: more questions to choose and score points based off.
-More tests: add negative tests (deadline passed, wrong poll/option IDs, etc.).
+More tests: deadline passed, wrong poll/option IDs, etc.

-10. Conclusion
+9. Conclusion
 I implemented the Poll API with an in-memory domain model, built controllers, created both manual REST Client scenarios and JUnit automated tests, and set up GitHub Actions to run tests and publish reports.
-The main learning outcome was troubleshooting version compatibility (Spring Boot vs springdoc) and catching small configuration mistakes that cascade into hard-to-read 500 errors.
-After aligning versions, fixing properties, and adding the right CI permissions, everything runs green end-to-end.
+The main learning outcome was getting familiar with spring boot, which I have never used before DAT250, I have spent a lot of time getting familiar with the program.
+It has also been a good task to improve troubleshooting and testing code.